-Luther is a Phi Beta Kappa institution, an honor belonging to only 10 percent of colleges and universities, and its graduates regularly earn prestigious awards, such as Fulbright, Rhodes, Goldwater, and NCAA Postgraduate scholarships.
+Luther is a Phi Beta Kappa institution, an honor belonging to only 10 percent of colleges and universities, and its graduates regularly earn awards, such as Fulbright, Rhodes, Goldwater, and NCAA Postgraduate scholarships.

+Luther values learning beyond the classroom.
 Internships, externships, and opportunities to collaborate with faculty on research are vital components of a Luther education—and they help test career goals and build résumés.
 This experiential learning contributes to the stellar career outcomes and postsecondary education rates of Luther graduates.

 Study-away experiences are another way that students learn beyond the classroom, and they’re key to the global perspective that Luther promotes.
 Each year more than 400 Luther students study abroad in 41 countries.
 Many undergraduates take advantage of study-away opportunities during January Term, a three-week period between semesters that allows students to study a particular subject in depth.